Hafeez Contractor: Architectural style

 Contractor has referred to the standardized ratings used in Western countries for certifying green buildings as a "joke".
-In his view, conditions in India require a rating system that takes into account the unique problems faced by that country, such as the loss of farmland.
+In his view, conditions in India require a rating system that takes into account the unique problems faced by that country, such as the loss of farmlands and green cover.
+He often highlights that Indian metropolises must increase FSI in certain zones, particularly in cities where land is scarce, in order to accommodate the rising population, and ensure that the housing costs are moderated.